english-blog/english-blog.github.io/_posts/2020-02-02-division-by-fraction.md

 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 |4| &rarr; |1|2|3|4|5|6|7|8|

-Four divided by a fraction (1/2) equals eight.
+Four divided by 1/2 equals eight.

 Please ignore the shape and size of the objects.
 Just count the numbers.